Spatial causal inference in the presence of unmeasured confounding and interference: Bayesian inference of local and interference effects with spatial dependencies and unmeasured spatial confounding

-This implies that having access to $\bm U$ (in addition to $\bm C$) would in fact render the treatment assignment ignorable within the Bayesian framework.
-However, since $\bm U$ is unknown, and it plays a role in the distribution of the treatment assignment in \cref{eq:bayesian_framework}, the treatment assignment has to be incorporated in a valid Bayesian procedure for imputing the missing potential outcomes.
+Since $\bm U$ is unknown, and it plays a role in the distribution of the treatment in \cref{eq:bayesian_framework}, the treatment assignment has to be incorporated in a valid Bayesian procedure for imputing the missing potential outcomes.
+This establishes from a new perspective that, within the Bayesian paradigm, simply including a spatial random effect in the outcome model does \textit{not} account for unmeasured spatial confounding and incorporating an exposure model is necessary.